Is Linear Feedback on Smoothed Dynamics Sufficient for Stabilizing Contact-Rich Plans?: Results

 \subsection{Hardware Experiments}

 We implement two controllers, open-loop \revise{using SP-TrajOPT} and LQR controllers, and evaluate their tracking performance in hardware experiments.
 As shown in \fig{fig:whole-body}, we observe that LQR could track the specific reference trajectory with perturbations to the initial states.
-The hardware experiment videos are found \href{https://youtu.be/HLaKi6qbwQg?si=_zCAmBBD6rGSitm9}{here}.